jesqi/docs/docs/dir/hosted-agent-directory.md

 ### Manage Agents associated with Your Organization

-The Agent Directory Page allows you to view, edit, and create agent repositories in the AGNTCY Agent Directory.
+The Agent Directory Page allows you to view, edit, and create agent repositories in the Outshift Agent Directory.
 Here the records are displayed in a table with customizable columns.

 You can select which columns are displayed, and in which order, by clicking the **Arrange Columns** button (**▥**).